obiomachienwereji-cell/soc-analyst-projectsbyOBI/analysis/phishing_report.md

 - Redacted logs of headers and email metadata (`analysis/logs/headers_redacted.txt`)

 > **Note:** No raw attachments or sensitive internal details are included in this repo.
+>
+> ## 5.
+Containment & Mitigation Actions
+1. Attachment was **not opened**.
+2. Sender email blocked at the mail gateway.
+3. Email quarantined for all recipients.
+4. Users notified of the phishing attempt.
+5. Logs monitored for similar patterns.

+## 6. Recommendations
+- Train users to recognize suspicious offers and attachments.
+- Maintain and update email filtering rules.
+- Monitor alerts and refine detection rules based on new incidents.